 The Palace of Versailles, located in Versailles, France, is one of the most famous and luxurious palaces in the world.
-Built in the 17th century, the palace was the official residence of the French kings from Louis XIV to Louis XVI.
+Built-in the 17th century, the palace was the official residence of the French kings from Louis XIV to Louis XVI.
 The Palace of Versailles Hall of Mirrors is one of the most iconic rooms in the palace, renowned for its opulence and grandeur.
-The Hall of Mirrors is a long gallery that runs along the entire length of the palace's central building.
+The Hall of Mirrors in the Palace of Versailles is a long gallery that runs along the entire length of the palace's central building.
 It is 73 meters long, 10.5 meters wide, and 12.3 meters high, making it the largest room in the palace.

 Also Read: Palace Of Versailles History

 Opening Hours: The Palace of Versailles is open daily except for Mondays.
 The Hall of Mirrors can be visited during regular palace hours, which are from 9:00 am to 6:30 pm.
 During the high season, which runs from April to October, the palace may stay open later.

 How to Reach: The Palace of Versailles is located about 20 kilometres southwest of Paris.
 Visitors can take a train from Paris to the Versailles-Château-Rive Gauche station, which is a short walk from the palace.
 Alternatively, visitors can take a bus or a taxi from Paris.

 Best Time to Visit: The best time to visit the Hall of Mirrors is during the off-season, which runs from November to March.
 During this time, the palace is less crowded and visitors can explore the halls at their own pace.
 However, if you plan to visit during the high season, be sure to arrive early in the morning to avoid crowds.

 Also checkout: Things to Do in Palace of Versailles